Guide to pottery techniques: everything you need to know

 - Rolling pin to roll out the clay

-OK so let's face it, not many of us can afford to buy a kiln, or fit one in our homes.
-(Though if this is something you're considering, you can pick up kilns on Etsy these days!).
+Let’s face it, not many of us can afford to buy a kiln or fit one in our homes.
+Though if this is something you're considering, you can pick up kilns on Etsy these days.

-But good news, here in the UK there are a number of companies across the country who offer kilns for hire – where you drop off your clay and then pick it up later, fired in the kiln.
+But the good news is that here in the UK there are a number of companies across the country who offer kilns for hire.
+You can drop off your clay to be fired in the kiln on your behalf and then pick it up later.
 Here are a few examples:

 - British Ceramics Biennial (Stoke on Trent): www.britishceramicsbiennial.com